CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 [https://remix.ethereum.org/#version=soljson-v0.8.4+commit.c7e474f2.js&optimize=false&runs=200&gist=7b49601268222b71e2d4114897d5df47&evmVersion=null](https://remix.ethereum.org/#version=soljson-v0.8.4+commit.c7e474f2.js&optimize=false&runs=200&gist=7b49601268222b71e2d4114897d5df47&evmVersion=null)

-## Subquest : Get your friends to buy this!
+## Subquest: Get your friends to buy this!

-Deploy this to Ropsten and ask your friends to buy before it gets too expensive!
+Deploy this to Ropsten and ask your friends to buy it before it gets too expensive!

 Once it is deployed, you can create a link from where your friends can start interacting with the contract you’ve just deployed - using [https://ethcontract.app](https://ethcontract.app)

 Ethcontract.app requires 2 parameters to create a link

 1. The address of the contract that you just deployed
 2. The ABI of the contract.
-You can fetch this from Remix Compile tab.
-Right under compile button you’ll see a button to copy the ABI
+You can fetch this from the Remix Compile tab.
+Right under compile button, you’ll see a button to copy the ABI
 ![](https://qb-content-staging.s3.ap-south-1.amazonaws.com/public/fb231f7d-06af-4aff-bca3-fd51cb633f77/2694193d-02e2-44a1-a41b-38e5ad5f84aa.jpg)

-THen tap on explore contract.
+Then tap on explore contract.
 This will create a direct link that you can share with your friends.

 Remember to deploy on ropsten.
-Also remember to tell your friends to use Ropsten!
+Also, remember to tell your friends to use Ropsten!

 They can tap on the mint button to mint coins for themselves!